PostgREST/postgrest/releases/upcoming.rst

 * Resource Embedding now outputs an error when multiple relationships between two tables are found, see :ref:`embed_disamb`.

 * ``server-proxy-uri`` config option has been renamed to :ref:`openapi-server-proxy-uri`.

+* Default Unix Socket file mode from 755 to 660